 The detailed compositional studies are considered adequate to establish the nutritional adequacy of the food and indicate that food derived from MON863 corn is equivalent in composition to food from non-GM corn varieties.
 The introduction of MON863 corn into the food supply is therefore expected to have minimal nutritional impact.
-The nutritional adequacy of food derived from MON863 corn was also confirmed using a feed study in rapidly growing broiler chicks, which demonstrated that MON863 corn is equivalent to non-GM corn in its ability to support typical growth and well being.
+The nutritional adequacy of food derived from MON863 corn was also confirmed using a feeding study in rapidly growing broiler chicks, which demonstrated that MON863 corn is equivalent to non-GM corn in its ability to support typical growth and well being.

 No potential public health and safety concerns have been identified in the assessment of MON863 corn.
-On the basis of the data provided in the present application, and other available information, food derived from MON863 corn can be considered as safe and wholesome as food derived from other corn varieties.
+On the basis of the all the available data, food derived from MON863 corn can be considered as safe and wholesome as food derived from other corn varieties.